Viper Racing

 Viper Racing is a Dodge-licensed 3D car racing game, released in 1998 on the Windows PC platform.
 It was the first commercially released game developed by Monster Games.

+Development

+The game was developed in two years with a team of six people.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.

 The game was a finalist for Computer Games Strategy Plus' 1998 "Racing Game of the Year" award, which ultimately went to Motocross Madness.
 The staff called the former "a fabulously rich game experience, with an excellent career mode and more customization options than you could find at a real Dodge dealer."